PocketRelay/ServerKotlin/docs/SETUP_CLIENT.md

 ```

 ### 3. Patching your game

 In order for mass effect 3 to be able to connect to the custom server you will need to disable the certificate verification
 to do this there is a tool [https://github.com/Erik-JS/masseffect-binkw32](https://github.com/Erik-JS/masseffect-binkw32) which
-doesn't this automatically.
+does this automatically.

 You can download this from: [https://github.com/Erik-JS/masseffect-binkw32/releases/latest](https://github.com/Erik-JS/masseffect-binkw32/releases/latest).
 On this page you want to download the file named `me3_binkw32.zip`

 1. Make a backup of your existing `blinkw32.dll` this will be stored in `%GAME_DIR%/Binaries/Win32`
 2. Copy `blinkw23.dll` and `blinkw32.dll` from inside `me3_binkw32.zip` and paste them into `%GAME_DIR%/Binaries/Win32` and make sure you allow file replacing
 3. All done

 ### 4. Note on non-cracked Executables

-If you are using the original Origin MassEffect3.exe you won't be able to connect to custom servers because you will be
+If your Mass Effect 3 Executable uses the username & password login then everything should work fine at this point.
+(If not contact me through Discord)
-locked into origin authentication.
-(I may create a workaround for this but currently there is not one)
+If you are using an origin client you will not be able to change your username and will be stuck with "Origin (xxxx-xxxx-xxxx-xxxx)" to get around this

-To get around this you will need a cracked exe cracks are not listed here, but you will need to find an executable with version 1.5.5427.124
+you can use a cracked executable (I may link to one here at some point but please use version 1.5.5427.124)

 ### 5. All done

 You should now be able to connect to the server if you entered the address correctly, and you should be able
 to create an online account.